 ADHD and Your Child's Social Life

 Treat the ADHD.
-The same treatments that help your child succeed in school will also address social issues.
-Medication can cut down on behaviors, like impulsiveness, that push other kids away.
+The same treatments that help your child succeed in school also help with social issues.
+Medication can cut down on behaviors like impulsiveness that may keep other kids away.

 Make introductions.
-If your child seems nervous about talking to her classmates, you can help.
-Set up play dates with other kids from school.
+If your child seems nervous about talking to her classmates, set up play dates.
 Plan activities ahead of time, and be there to keep an eye on things.
-Kids with ADHD tend to play better with one or two other children than they do in large groups.
+It may help to choose something your child is comfortable with, so he can feel confident.
+Kids with ADHD tend to do better with one or two other children than in large groups.

 Get active.
-Look for group activities that center around your child's interests, whether that's art, video games, or sports.
-Instead of signing her up for what you think is best, let her take part in the decision, too.
-Programs designed with ADHD kids in mind are helpful with social issues.
+Look for hobbies that center around your child's interests, whether that's art, video games, or sports.
+Instead of signing him up for what you think is best, let him help make the decision.
+Look for programs in your area that are planned with ADHD kids in mind.

 Practice.
 Counselors and therapists offer social-skill programs to help children with ADHD learn how to get along with other kids.
-Practice the steps at home, and reward your child when she gets them right.
+Consider having your child try one.
+Afterward, you can practice the steps at home, and reward your little one when she gets them right.